clue1ess/xv6/explanation_xv6.md

 ## Section 4

 Trap handling:

-initcode.S
-We have seen that this code does exec and then user level program init runs which will fork and run shell thereafter.
-How exec works?

-start:(7707)

-1. push arguments to user stack ?
-2. mov system call number to eax
-3. There are idt for each interrupt which is identified by interrupt no. For syscall, interrupt no is 64(T_SYSCALL).
-Interrupt can be called using int instruction. write what does int do?(afterwards)

 There is table idt (interrupt descriptor table) which has list of interrupt descriptors for interrupt no(256 entries in total). tvinit from main(which calls kinit1, userinit, etc.) sets up all these entries.